There's A Lot At Stake In The Weekly U.S. Drought Map

 "It's a physically and emotionally draining process," he says.

 He's meticulous because each week's map has the author's name and contact information.
-Simeral has to justify his decisions to politicians who want more federal drought aid, and to agricultural producers who stand to receive it.
+Simeral has to justify his decisions to politicians who want more federal drought aid and to agricultural producers who stand to receive it.
 Since 2011, the Drought Monitor has triggered $7 billion to ranchers through the Livestock Forage Program.

 In addition to the pressure, creating the map means long hours, so the author job is rotated every two weeks.

-Ultimately it's the compilation of reports over time that help people like Colorado rancher Matt Isgar.
+Ultimately, it's the compilation of reports over time that help people like Colorado rancher Matt Isgar.
 He uses the tool to figure out where his cows should feed.

 "It tells you what direction the drought is trending towards," he says.
 "So if you're looking for pasture or forage, you tend to go into the other direction."